bolt/docs/docs/performance/introduction.md

 `config.yml`.
 Any setting you make in this file, will _overrule_ a setting made in `config.yml`.

-If you use a versioning tool like Git, you can put the `config.yml` file into the repository, but you shouldn't commit `config_local.yml`.
-This way you can bring most of the configuration under versioning control, but your database credential isn't included.
+If you use a version control tool like Git, you can put the `config.yml` file into the repository, but you shouldn't commit `config_local.yml`.
+This way you can bring most of the configuration under version control, but your database credential isn't included.

 You can edit this file through the Bolt backend as well, just like the regular